 Transfer the mixture into a freezer-proof dish lined with baking paper and smooth out to the sides.
 Freeze for 2 hours.

 After 2 hours is up, remove the mixture from the dish and peel off the baking paper.
+It will be a little sticky but firm enough to cut and/or shape.

 Cut the mixture into small bars or shape rectangles using your hands.
 This mixture will be enough for around 20 bite-sized bars.
 (I did originally make larger bars but found them too be too much to eat at once as they are super sweet)